ros-wg-delib/rl_deliberation/slides/main.md

 :::: {.column width=55%}
 Benefits of __on-policy__ methods:

-$-$ Collect data that is relevant to the current policy.
+$-$ Collect data that is relevant under the current policy.

 $-$ More stable learning.